FUN FROM START TO FINISH

 -Camp Director and leadership team will be the final authority on the dress code

 When/Where will I drop off and pick up my child?

-Check-in for all camps will be in the James River Youth Building at the SOUTH CAMPUS ONLY at 5:00pm on the first day of each camp.
+Check-In will be at 5:30pm in the James River Youth Building at the SOUTH CAMPUS ONLY on the first day of each camp.

-Campers will return at approximately 4:00pm at the SOUTH CAMPUS ONLY on Sunday, outside of the James River Youth Center.
+Campers will return at approximately 4:00pm at the SOUTH CAMPUS ONLY on Sunday, outside of the James River Youth Building.

 Where can I find the health history form?

 You can download the health history form here.